asgeiralbretsen/unimicro-lsp/README.md

 ## Setup

 ### 1. Install the Extension
-Build Polyglot LSP from source.
+Build Uni LSP from source.

 ### 2. Project Structure
 The extension expects your translation files to follow this structure: